Your support and contributions will enable us to meet our goals and improve conditions. Your generous donation will fund our mission.

 The Conservancy's mission is expressed through our Three Pillars of Service

-The land was born of the Ice Age.
-Carved by glaciers that created a steep gravel ridge which then retreated, leaving behind an enormous block of ice buried in the outwash.
-That mammoth cube melted to become a 35 ft deep spring fed lake.
+Care Creation and Care of the Sick and community brought the Conservancy to fruition on land that was born of the Ice Age.
+Carved by glaciers that created a steep gravel ridge which retreated, leaving behind an enormous block of ice buried in the outwash.
+That mammoth cube melted to become a 70 ft deep spring fed lake.

 1889 - Kopmeier Family purchases the land

-1955 - They donate land to Archdiocese of Milwaukee.
+1955 - Kopmeier Family donate to Archdiocese of Milwaukee.
 Archdiocese utilizes land and lake for retreats, rest and rejuvenation.
-We continue that tradition today and forever.
+We continue that tradition today.

-2005 - Conservancy purchases 36 acres including Kopmeier Lake and the surrounding woodland and wetland
+2005 - Conservancy purchases 36 acres including Kopmeier Lake (also known as Priests Lake) for the future healing garden and healing chapel

 2016 - Reiman Healing Chapel in the Woods is open to the public

-2020 - majority of the We Energies Foundation Healing Garden is completed.
+2020 - Healing Garden construction.
 The two observation decks and stairs are completed on the Healing Trails

-2021 - completion of the We Energies Foundation Healing Garden and Lake & Nature Trails
+2021 - completion of the Healing Garden and Lake & Nature Trails

 2022 - Olive & Eunice Toussaint Foundation Educational Pier/Observation Deck is finished